QubesOS/qubes-doc/developer/debugging/automated-tests.md

 Unit and Integration Tests
 --------------------------

-Starting with Qubes R3 we use [python unittest][unittest] to perform automatic tests of Qubes OS.
+Starting with PedOS R3 we use [python unittest][unittest] to perform automatic tests of PedOS.
 Despite the name, we use it for both [unit tests](https://en.wikipedia.org/wiki/Unit_tests) and [integration tests](https://en.wikipedia.org/wiki/Integration_tests).
 The main purpose is, of course, to deliver much more stable releases.